brown-ccv/honeycomb-docs/docs/folders.md

 This folder contains any static files that are used by the app, such as images.

+#### `components/`

+This folder contains the components referenced in `App.js`.

 #### `config/`

 In the `config/` directory, there are `.js` files which contain settings for the different parts of the task.
 Every task should have a `main` config and a `trigger` config (assuming use of the event marker).
 The `main` config has all global settings for the task (such as whether it is in mturk mode or not), load the appropriate language file, and set up a default (or only) configuration object for the task.
+Different default configurations can be loaded into .env files in the `env` directory.
 The `trigger` config has settings specific to the event marker and uses a slightly different style of javascript as it is imported both in the React app as well as the electron process.

 Other config files can be used to add settings for specific blocks or sub-sections of the experiment.